kronical-asvieta/step_tracker/README.md

 ls: Displays the current full csv
 r: Removes a step count from the csv
 m: Modifies a step count from the csv
+hi: Displays the current highest step count

 ---

 ## TO-DO:
 - differentiate between creating a step entry for the current date vs. a custom one (detect whether the date is in the future or not)
-- Options:
-    - hi: Displays the current highest step count
 - lo: Displays the current lowest step count
+- Add a way of clearing the entire database maybe